Uncharted (film): Theatrical

 Uncharted had its world premiere in Barcelona, Spain on February 7, 2022.
 The film was theatrically released by Sony Pictures Releasing in the United States on February 18, in IMAX, Dolby Cinema, and 4DX.
 The film was originally set for release on December 18, 2020, and then to March 5, 2021, after Travis Knight's departure.
-It was further delayed to October 8, 2021 due to the COVID-19 pandemic.
+It was further delayed to October 8, 2021, due to the COVID-19 pandemic.
 The film was then moved up to July 16, 2021, before moving to February 11, 2022, and then again to the following week.

 Bans in the Philippines and Vietnam

 Uncharted was banned in Vietnam and the Philippines due to the appearance of a treasure map featuring the nine-dash line that depicts the South China Sea as being part of China's territory.
-The 2019 animated film Abominable was previously banned for showing the Chinese nine-dash line.

-On March 12, 2022, Uncharted was banned from distribution in Vietnam for containing "illegal images" of the nine-dash line.
+On March 12, 2022, the film was banned from distribution in Vietnam for containing "illegal images" of the nine-dash line.
 The film was due to hit Vietnamese theaters on March 18.
 On April 27, the Movie and Television Review and Classification Board of the Philippines banned the release of Uncharted in the country following a request by the Philippine Department of Foreign Affairs to do so, stating that the scenes featuring the nine-dash line were "contrary to national interest".

 Home media

 In April 2021, Sony signed deals with Netflix and The Walt Disney Company for the streaming rights to their 2022 to 2026 film slate, including Uncharted, following the films' theatrical and home media windows.
-The film was released digitally on April 26, 2022 and was released on Ultra HD Blu-ray, Blu-ray and DVD on May 10, 2022.
+The film was released digitally on April 26, 2022, and was released on Ultra HD Blu-ray, Blu-ray and DVD on May 10, 2022.
 The film was released on Netflix in the USA on August 5, 2022, delayed from its initial release date, July 15, 2022.
+The film was released on Hulu and on Disney+ in the USA on January 15, 2024.